-The family is eligible for the child support extension if the collected support exceeds 185% of the standard of need or the standard of need.
-The standard of need for Medicaid under Section 1931 is the same as the TANF standard of need.
+The family is eligible for the child support extension if the collected support exceeds 185% of the standard of need or the standard of need for Medicaid under Section 1931 is the same as the TANF standard of need.
 The collection of support must actually cause or actively contribute to ineligibility for Medicaid under Section 1931, even if there are other factors that also contribute to ineligibility or could simultaneously cause it.